turbonomic/tbutil/docs/K8S/INSTALL.md

 On-line installation is the process of deploying the latest TBUtil container POD into a Kubernetes environment that has direct connection to the public docker hub via the internet.

-In the following instructions, the string "**{FLAVOUR}**" should be replaced by the relevant flavour name (from the "Name" column of the table at the top of this page).
+In the following instructions, the string "{FLAVOUR}" should be replaced by the relevant flavour name (from the "Name" column of the table at the top of this page).

 1. Download the `volume.yaml` and `deploy-online.yaml` files from the relevant row in the "Downloads" table above.
 2. Review the yaml files and edit if required.